headersalreadysent/bridge/README.md

     .logging(true);
 ```

----

-### Validators
+### Global Validators

 Validators for individual requests were shown above.
-You can apply validators to every request
-in your application:
+You can apply validators to every request in your application:

 ```java
 Bridge.config()